veganaize/closure-compiler/Annotating-JavaScript-for-the-Closure-Compiler.md

 `@modifies {this}` signals that only direct properties of the provided `this` are modified.
 Calls to these functions may be removed if the "this" object is known to be otherwise unused.

 `@modifies {arguments}` signals that only direct properties of the provided arguments are modified.
-Calls to these functions may be removed if the parameters provided to the function are otherwise known to be otherwise unused.
+Calls to these functions may be removed if the parameters provided to the function are otherwise known to be unused.

 These annotations are only allowed in extern files.